fhopp/data_journalism/_build/html/_sources/content/intro.md

 ## Goals

-Upon completion of this course, students should be able to...
+Upon completion of this course, students should be able to demonstrate that they…

-- find an interesting and compelling story in a dataset
+- are able to find an interesting and compelling story in a dataset;
-- apply the techniques learned in this course to process, analyze, and visualize the data;
+- are able to apply basic python programming techniques learned in this course to process, analyze, and visualize the data;
-- translate these findings into a journalistic piece of 750-1000 words.
+- are able to translate these skills and techniques into an original piece of data journalism of 750-1000 words;
+- are able, in groups, to identify an online tool relevant to data journalism and to teach their classmates how to use that tool in a short presentation and handout.

 ## Course structure